Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-EjDWJ7WXkC8.md

 ### Transcript

-> and then he has new wall types doors windows foundations etc uh we are gonna do that too i don't know exactly what we planned but we are gonna revamp uh some of the uh decorations in the game
+> and then he has new wall types doors windows foundations etc, we are gonna do that too i don't know exactly what we planned but we are gonna revamp, some of the, decorations in the game